Neat-Keat/TUnotes/SEM5/BIOL200/Day 24.md

 ![[Pasted image 20241028094258.png]]

 # Example: The Insulin Receptor
-- activated receptor has phosphoryylated sites that allow docking
+- activated receptor has phosphorylated sites that allow docking
 - insulin is a protein hormone that helps to maintain a constant blood glucose level
 - insulin binds to an RTK; insulin response protein binds to the phosphorylated receptor and is itself phosphorylated; signal is transmitted downstream to lower blood sugar
 ![[Pasted image 20241028094437.png]]